Ang Tanging Pamilya (A Marry-Go-Round!): Plot

-The film begins with Sunshine Sicat (delas Alas) on her way to her wedding, only to arrive too late as all the guests had gone home.
-On her second attempt, her groom, Dindo (Estrada), helps a pregnant woman in distress, delaying the wedding.
+The film begins with Sunshine Sicat on her way to her wedding, only to arrive too late as all the guests had gone home.
+On her second attempt, her groom, Dindo, helps a pregnant woman in distress, delaying the wedding.
 He apologizes to Sunshine, and they opt for a civil ceremony instead.
-The couple has five sons and a daughter named Charlie (Gonzaga).
+The couple has five sons and a daughter named Charlie.

-Charlie meets Prince (Milby) on the road, but her Dindo disapproves of him as her boyfriend.
+Charlie meets Prince on the road, but her Dindo disapproves of him as her boyfriend.
 In contrast, her mother, Sunshine, supports the idea of her daughter being with a worthy man.
 When Prince moves to the United States with his family, he and Charlie maintain a long-distance relationship online.
 Prince returns and proposes to Charlie.
 Initially, Dindo refuses to let his only daughter marry and continually meddles in their relationship.
 However, Prince persistently tries to impress Dindo, who eventually relents for his daughter's happiness.

-Prince's parents arrive from Hawaii, and his mother, Marlene (Pacquiao), clashes with Sunshine over the wedding preparations.
+Prince's parents arrive from Hawaii, and his mother, Marlene, clashes with Sunshine over the wedding preparations.
 On the wedding day, Dindo is dealing with a problem at his jeepney terminal when a pregnant woman appears again.
 By the time Dindo and Prince arrive, it was too late.
 This leads to a misunderstanding between Dindo and Sunshine, resulting in Prince and Charlie calling off their wedding.

 Sunshine informs Charlie that Prince is leaving for the US again.
 They rush to follow him, and Prince proposes to Charlie once more, rekindling their love.
 On Charlie's wedding day, Dindo and Sunshine also have their long-awaited church wedding.
-The double wedding takes place, with Marlene catching both bouquets..
+The double wedding takes place, with Marlene catching both bouquets.